How Much Internet Speed Do I Need?

 The fastest internet speed you can get in most rural areas is 100 Mbps.
 Viasat’s Unlimited Platinum 100 plan gives you up to 100 Mbps download speeds over a satellite internet connection for a starting price of $150 per month.

-In big cities and many smaller towns, you can get fiber or cable connections that top out at upwards of 1,000 Mbps.
-But the fastest internet speeds sadly aren’t available everywhere—which is one of the major issues that defines America’s “digital divide,” meaning the lack of opportunities for those without high-speed internet access.
+In big cities and many smaller towns, fiber or cable connections can reach upwards of 1,000 Mbps.
+But the fastest internet speeds aren’t available everywhere, which is one of the major issues that defines America’s “digital divide,” meaning the lack of opportunities for those without high-speed internet access.

 How to improve your internet speed

-But paying more money isn’t the only way you can get faster internet.
-(And sometimes an upgrade may not be an option anyway—for example, if you’re living in an area that has only one internet provider or one internet plan available.)
-Thankfully there are a few ways to troubleshoot your internet connection if you’re getting sluggish Wi-Fi.
+But paying more money isn’t the only way to get faster internet.
+(And sometimes, an upgrade may not be an option anyway—for example, if you’re living in an area that has only one internet provider or one internet plan available.)
+Thankfully, there are a few ways to troubleshoot your internet connection if you’re getting sluggish Wi-Fi.

 Restart your network